top of page

 Treating the Child Not Just Their Diagnosis

-WTC Artifact (Primary)- Download
+WTC Artifact (Primary) PSYCH 410 Final Paper- Download

-In PSYCH 410: Behavioral and Mental Disorders class, our final was formatted as a case study essay analysis where we reviewed a patient’s history and then presented a primary diagnosis, two differential diagnoses and assessment type.
+In PSYCH 410: Behavioral and Mental Disorders, our final was formatted as a case study essay analysis (linked to the left) where we reviewed a patient’s history and then presented a primary diagnosis, two differential diagnoses and assessment type.
 The case study I chose to examine was the one that resonated with me the most and offered the best opportunity for me to analyze autism spectrum disorder and differential diagnoses as well.
 The study presented a 6-year-old boy who presented with all the qualifiers to be diagnosed with ASD: repetitive behaviors, difficulty communicating or understanding social cues, and aversion to changes in routine or preferences.
 All children with autism present these symptoms to be diagnosed, it is just a range of severity depending on the individual which is why it can be challenging to diagnose certain cases.
 The differential diagnoses I examined were Social Pragmatic Communication Disorder and Intermittent Explosive Disorder (IED).
-The ability to rule out the two came from the missing components within each.
-For social pragmatic communication disorder, the clear differentiator is that the disordered behavior lies only in their communication skills and understanding of how to use pragmatic language skills, but they do not have the features of repetitive behaviors or difficulty during transitions.
-For IED, the outbursts the child was experiencing were a result of his age and difficulty working through his frustrations associated with ASD.
-During transitions, or lack of consistency in routine were what typically caused the outbursts.
-This differs from IED due to the “trigger” that causes an outburst.
-With IED there is a component of uncontrollable anger, often unwarranted, whereas with ASD it is a response associated with their diagnoses.

 BTC Artifact-Prisma Notes (Primary)